irina-andrei/docker/K8_Kubernetes/README.md

 ![AltText](Images/13.png)

 6. If you go to http://localhost it will not work.
-You need to create a Service .yaml file (`nginx-service.yaml`) in the same location, that will explose (facilitate) the Deployment to the external world by using the same labels:
+You need to create a Service .yaml file (`nginx-service.yaml`) in the same location, that will expose (facilitate) the Deployment to the external world by using the same labels:

 ```yaml
 apiVersion: v1